DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 Poland --> Warsaw & Krakow & Gdansk
 ```

-If the peer B is willing to cooperate, it sends back the PoW frame or Lightning Network (LN) frame:

-Reply of the peer (if any) is a frame specifying the following fields:
+It is important to highlight that the Broadcasted message is not encrypted so even ig one can put in the topic exact geolocation e.g. /Drive/Australia/Sydney/(151.2015102,-33.86018194) allowing for early evaluation of the reachibility for the e.g. drivers, it makes possible to determine the exact location or the Originator.

 ### Favour-Conditions

+If the Peer is willing to broadcast the messaage, it sends back the Favour-Conditions frame.
+This frame explains conditions under which the Peer is willing to broadcast the message to its peers.

+There are two kinds of Favour-Condition frames: PoW frame and Lightning Network (LN) frame.

+PoW Frame specfies the properties of Proof of Work that needs to be computed by the sending Peer (Originator or other Middleman) so it can be accepted for firther broadcasting.
+This mechainsm is based on the idea of PoW for email spamming reduction.

 |field|value
 |----|---|
 |favour|number:timestamp|